TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/12-automatic-persistence-of-the-domain-logic.rst

 In our case the persistence backend (in the following called backend) checks for every ``Blog`` object whose properties (``title, description, posts`` and so on) if the property values have to be stored.
-This is the case ifthe corresponding objects is new or the property value was changed in the runtime.
+This is the case if the corresponding objects is new or the property value was changed in the runtime.
 If the property refer to an object, the backend checks in the next step also these objects for changes of the property values.